Q: Is the library open on Saturday?

 A: Yes, JCL is open from 9:00 AM- Noon on Saturdays.

-Q: Do you accept donations of used books, tapes, DVDS, CDs?
+Q: Do you accept donations of used books, DVDS, or CDs?

 A: Yes.
 If we cannot place them in the collection, we can sell them or give them away.

 All gifts are to be used at the library’s discretion.

 Q: How can I make a donation or send a memorial?

 A: We accept donations in any amount in person, or by mail at 213 Walnut St, Newport, AR 72112.